 - Wrapping Up and Planning for the Future

 We celebrate changes families have made.
 We talk about how parents/caregivers made changes happen.
 We consider how endings and goodbyes may bring up different feelings.
 We talk about what will be needed in the future.

 How do you know if you should participate in Child-Parent Therapy?

-- Children have been through scary or painful events such as loss of a loved person, separation, serious medical procedures, abuse, or violence at home or in the community.
+- Children have been through scary or painful events such as the loss of a loved person, separation, serious medical procedures, abuse, or violence at home or in the community.

-- Child shows difficult behaviors
+- The child shows difficult behaviors

 - Children have a change in placement or caregivers